 Hawaii's hemp landscape is undergoing significant transformation as the state implements some of the nation's most restrictive Hawaii hemp interim rules 2025, targeting delta-8 and similar intoxicating cannabinoids with unprecedented precision.
-The Department of Health's interim rules, effective December 6, 2024, and carrying forward into 2025, establish stringent THC limits, mandatory testing protocols, and child-resistant packaging requirements that fundamentally reshape how hemp products can be manufactured and sold in the Aloha State.
+The Department of Health's interim rules — first effective December 6, 2024, and most recently reissued effective January 28, 2026 — establish stringent THC limits, mandatory testing protocols, and child-resistant packaging requirements that fundamentally reshape how hemp products can be manufactured and sold in the Aloha State.

 The updated interim rules represent a dramatic shift from Hawaii's previously more permissive hemp environment.
 Under Chapter 11-37 of Hawaii Administrative Rules, the state now permits only select oral formats with severely restricted THC content, marking one of the most conservative approaches to hemp regulation in the United States.

-Starting March 1, 2025, Hawaii restricts edible manufactured hemp products to six specific categories:
+Under the current interim rules (effective January 28, 2026), Hawaii restricts edible manufactured hemp products to specific categories:

-Hawaii's ongoing battle against delta-8, delta-10, and synthetic cannabinoids intensifies in 2025.
+Hawaii's ongoing battle against delta-8, delta-10, and synthetic cannabinoids continues in 2026.
 Under HRS §328G-3, the state maintains its ban on artificially derived and synthetic cannabinoids in manufactured hemp products, particularly food products.
 This prohibition specifically targets:

 All compliant hemp products must undergo comprehensive laboratory testing covering: